geoffrich/thatconf-slides-2023/slides.md

 the user can see your content and interact with it even when your JS is slow to load or fails entirely

--->
+100% of your app doesn't need to work without JS. that's impossible. but just getting the basics working can go a long way -->

 ---